ubuntu/wiki-archives/README.md

 1. Preserve an important part of Ubuntu history in a way that's easy to access
 1. Make pages available to contributors and teams who may need to copy, download, or migrate them

+> [!CAUTION]
+> The content in these wikis have been archived and are readonly.
+> They have been archived for historical reasons and to aid content migrations.
+> The wiki pages are not maintained and may not be reliable. **Do not use them as documentation.**
+> There may be formatting issues associated with a syntax conversion necessary for rendering on GitHub.

 ## Limitations of the text-based archive